‘Nothing but the best:’ Dow Cleaning Services founder strives to treat customers like family

 The company offers different levels of cleaning – light, regular and deep – for residential cleaning.
 When she’s not cleaning alone, Dow said she subcontracts freelance workers or brings some of her part-time employees to help clean houses.

 Through local business networking services, the company also outsources other businesses for handyman or demolition services.
 It first started subcontracting demolition companies in 2015 and handyman services earlier this year, both prompted by hearing and seeing customers’ unmet needs.
 Dow said she oversees all subcontracted services and work.

-When cleaning, Dow will re-clean a window or table if she or any of her employees accidentally leaves a smudge, later adding she believes it’s her responsibility to make the customer happy.
+When cleaning, Dow said she re-clean a window or table if she or any of her employees accidentally leaves a smudge, believing it’s her responsibility to make the customer happy.
 Dow also said she tends to clean beyond what’s covered in the bill.

 “I always like to be extra than be less … I love to have that impression on people,” Dow said.
 “It’s a statement.
 I care about my business and this is what I’m representing.
 I want to brand myself as nothing but the best.”

 Long-time customer Katherine Ferranti-Cholich said she appreciates how Dow personally cleans her house the way she wants it, and how Dow checks up with her to make sure the house was cleaned thoroughly enough.
 Dow Cleaning Services has cleaned her house every two weeks since 2016.